-Money can’t buy happiness or wisdom or well-being or relationships or anything valuable.
-But no-money buys unhappiness.
+Money can’t buy happiness, wisdom, well-being, relationships, or anything else valuable.
+But no money buys unhappiness.
 64

 You are precious if you are not running behind money like everyone else.
-If you have skills, the money will come.
+If you are devoted, money will follow you.
 65

 Money can buy flight tickets to Colombia and peri-peri french fries and these come close to happiness on some days.
 66